allenai/natural-instructions/splits/README.md

 ## Cross-lingual Track

-A more ambitious goal for general-purpose model is to follow instructions to do new tasks even in other languages.
-To facilitate this goal, we introduce another cross-lingual split, with only non-English tasks in the `test_tasks.txt`.
+The cross-lingual track is mainly used for testing whether a model can even follow instructions to do a new task in other languages (i.e., cross-lingual cross-task generalization).
+To facilitate this goal, we include only non-English tasks in the `test_tasks.txt`, which also belongs to the 12 evaluation categories.
+Some non-English tasks in other categories (e.g., translation) are added to the `train_tasks.txt`.

 ## Testing Instances